 Michael has a background in international aid project management and research project management, with direct experience in China, the Philippines, Indonesia, and Papua New Guinea – the latter two in which he has lived.
 Michael completed his Bachelor degrees at The University of Adelaide – one in Economics and another in Laws – a Graduate Diploma in Legal Practice with the Law Society of South Australia, and holds a Masters in Peace and Conflict Studies (with Merit) from The University of Sydney.

 Michael has been admitted to the bar of the Supreme Court of South Australia, provided in-house legal counsel in his various roles, and was a member of the South Australian Law Society Human Rights Committee from between 2010 and 2012.
 In 2011, he was the Australian representative for the United Nations Parliamentary Association which advocates for improvements to global governance.

 Michael was the personal research assistant to former Australian Minister for Foreign Affairs and President Emeritus of the International Crisis Group, Professor the Hon Gareth Evans AC QC at the University of Melbourne.

 Michael has also been a lecturer and applied researcher at The University of Adelaide School of Economics and its School of Social Sciences.
 There he lectured in microeconomics, macroeconomics, statistics, development economics, development studies, peace and conflict studies, and international politics.
-He has also taught economics at both Deakin University and the Johns Hopkins School of Advanced International Studies.
+He has also taught economics at Deakin University, UniSA, and the Johns Hopkins School of Advanced International Studies.

-Michael's key interests include international conflict resolution, international politics and economic development, but he is interested in all manner of public policy issues.
+Michael’s key interests include international politics, economic development, and environmental conservation, but he is interested in all manner of public policy issues.